 One moment that gave me pause was when the hero, played by Anne Curtis, shoots the first corrupt drug agent, basically committing an extra-judicial killing.
 Her partner then says, “You’re not the law.”
 What was your thinking behind her actions in that situation?

-But, you know, I was painting Gracia ni Maria (the Manila slum where the film is set) as a place where you could make stupid decisions.
-I wanted to ask what makes the brutality of this drug war exist in the real world.
+But, you know, I was painting Gracia ni Maria (the Manila slum where the film is set) as a place where you could and probably would make stupid decisions.
+I wanted to ask what makes this drug war so brutal in the real world.
 And of course, it’s that everyone is really just trying to survive in the midst of it.
-Sometimes, even somebody as clear-minded and heroic as the protagonist, Anne, could just decide to just get rid of someone because she might be thinking, “It’s either him or me.”
+Sometimes, even somebody as clear-minded and heroic as the protagonist, Anne, could decide to just get rid of someone because she might be thinking, “It’s either him or me.”
 Everybody’s watching their backs and no one is sure who their allies are.
-It’s chaos.
+It’s pure chaos.

 Do you think that scene changes the audience’s view of Anne’s character?